The popularity of video streaming services has skyrocketed over the past few years.

-It’s not uncommon to be a subscriber to one or two or three of them and still pay less than the bundled services offered by most of the major cable companies.
+It’s not uncommon for people subscriber to one or two or more of them and still pay less than they would for the services offered by most of the major cable companies.

-But on the other side of the coin, it’s also fairly common to be a subscriber to none of them – and still watch the latest movies and TV shows.
+On the other side of the coin, some people subscribe to none of them and still watch the latest movies and TV shows.

 Piracy or practicality: Is it OK to share your streaming account login?

 Many streaming services allow simultaneous streaming on multiple devices, which would seem to encourage the sharing of accounts.

 So how does your favorite streaming service feel about you passing along your account info to your friends and family?
 Here are their official positions (or at least as close to official as we could find) on password sharing:

 Here’s what the streaming companies say about password sharing: